What Is Inventory Turnover Ratio and How Do You Calculate It?

 What Does High or Low Inventory Turnover Ratio Mean?

-Generally speaking, a high inventory ratio implies you are selling stock fast, whereas a low one means the opposite.
+Generally speaking, a high turnover means you are selling stock quickly, while a low turnover indicates the opposite.

 However, there are some exceptions to this rule.